zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-deploy-nextcloud/tutorial/deploy-nextcloud-a1.md

-# Deploying Nextcloud on OCI Arm A1 compute platform

-This tutorial walks you through how to get started with Nextcloud on the OCI Arm A1 compute platform.
-Nextcloud is a suite of file hosting and collaboration tools.
-While functionally similar to Dropbox, Google Drive or Office365, Nextcloud is free and open-source and can be self hosted on any cloud infrastructure platform.
-Nextcloud can be accessed over the web interface or iOS and Android apps for devices that can keep your photos and documents automatically synced with your Nextcloud server on OCI.
-OCI Arm A1 provides a robust and efficient platform for hosting your own private file hosting and collaboration cloud.

 # Overview of deployment

 In this tutorial, we will install Nextcloud on a minimal footprint and examine expansion options.
 We use a single OCI Arm A1 instance for the server to begin with.
 We shall also run Nextcloud as a set of containers, using the Podman.
 Podman is a container engine for managing and running containers using the Open Container Initiative standards.
 It offers full API compatibility with Docker and acts as a drop in replacement for the `docker` command.
 It however offers some benefits compared to Docker, which include a daemonless architecture, support for rootless containers and cgroupsv2 support.